 If you include your children in vacation planning, you will naturally earn their cooperation in the process.
 If they feel they have an opinion in where you go and what you do, they will be more interested and more excited about the whole trip.
 They may be more willing to walk longer distances, ride in the car longer, or get up earlier if it was partly their idea.
 It can end the whining and grumbles when kids feel forced into something.
 It makes them feel important, which in turn makes them more cooperative.
 And who knows, maybe your child will come to appreciate all the work you put into planning the family vacations!

 You should include your children in vacation planning because it is such a great teaching tool.
 It builds their confidence, broadens their horizons, and fosters their interests.
 It prepares them for adulthood by teaching practical life skills.
 While it sounds crazy, you should try it.
 You will find that getting your kids involved actually makes for happier trips for everyone.
 Put it to the test and then come back and leave me a comment with your results.
 Want more reasons?
 Read this article by Forbes.
 To improve your family vacations, read how to have amazing vacations on any budget, how to avoid meltdowns while traveling, and how to travel stress free during the holidays.
-For more tips on traveling with kids, see tips for flying with kids, tips for beach trips with kids, why you should go hiking with kids, and essential items for road trips with kids.
+For more tips on traveling with kids, see our complete guide to happy travel with kids, tips for flying with kids, tips for beach trips with kids, why you should go hiking with kids, and essential items for road trips with kids.
+Also see how to plan an epic family vacation.
 Happy travels!